Last updated: April 11th, 2022

 We loved our dinner here.
 One of the top restaurants in Fernie is Loaf, an Italian-inspired restaurant serving real, honest food, fresh every day, using all-natural ingredients made from scratch, by hand.
-When a restaurant makes their own pasta and pizza dough you know it’s good.
+When a restaurant makes its own pasta and pizza dough you know it’s good.
 In fact, Load recently won Fernie’s best pizza, so it looks like their handmade dough is a real hit.

 Originally started as a bakery offering a range of artisan bread and pastries, Loaf has transformed over the years and moved locations to Fernie’s Historic Downtown where it is a highlight on the culinary scene offering gourmet Mediterranean-inspired cuisine.